alexsalmi/GameHub/README.md

 3. Compile the project using the command 'make'

-4. Start the program by starting the main.exe file
+4. Start the program by starting the GameHub.exe file

 ## Games
 This program consists of a total of 6 games: